gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 Well, at least Horton recognizes that "these sets are certainly not equivalent," but nevertheless he errs in claiming that "they form two broad families."

-This remark posits the 'politics of skepticism' and 'civil association' as two names for the same thing.
-But if that is so, then the 'politics of faith' and 'enterprise association' must similarly be synonyms.
-But they clearly aren't: not everyone opening a corner deli (an enterprise association) "posits a uniform condition of mundane perfection" (Corey, 172).
-But it would nevertheless be a mistake for the deli owner to organize his business on a rationalist basis.

-Similarly, regarding "enterprise association" as a near synonym for "rationalism," and "civil association" as a near synonym for customary behavior also won't do: Oakeshott does not fancy enterprise association becoming the primary way of organizing a government.
+Regarding "enterprise association" as a near synonym for "rationalism," and "civil association" as a near synonym for customary behavior also won't do: Oakeshott does not fancy enterprise association becoming the primary way of organizing a government.
 But most certainly, he recognizes that entities like for-profit companies, sports teams, and charities are inherently enterprise associations.
 Does this mean he thinks that their managers should operate them in a rationalistic fashion?
 Of course not: Rationalism will fail as a way of managing a sports team just as surely as it will fail as a way of governing a polity.

 Oakeshott himself explicitly rejects this equating of enterprise association with something undesirable (such as rationalism): "[Wolin ascribes to me a] denigration of purposive association, which is nowhere to be found in what I